-Former Just Eat CEO appointed new Cost of Living Tsar
+Former Just Eat CEO appointed new cost of living tsar

 'Practical saving initiatives'

-David Buttress, Cost of Living Business Tsar, said: “The rising cost of living that we are all facing, both in the UK and globally, provides business and industry with a unique challenge and opportunity to do our bit.
+“The rising cost of living that we are all facing, both in the UK and globally, provides business and industry with a unique challenge and opportunity to do our bit,” David Buttress said.

 “I am looking forward to working closely with my private sector colleagues, to help support our communities and customers with practical and real cost of living saving initiatives.”